SAICA Thuthuka Bursary Fund South Africa 2020 – 2021

 Students will also receive the following non-financial support: mentoring and counselling; social and emotional support; life skills training and work-readiness; academic support; as well as access to dedicated programme managers and exposure to business leaders and experienced chartered accountants.

-Additionally, CTA (honours) students will be places into 3 year training contracts.
+Additionally, CTA (honours) students will be placed into 3-year training contracts.
 Students who pass their Theory of Accounting (CTA or post-graduate degree) Certificate will be guaranteed employment.

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):